Membership: Open to all with an interest in the town. Subscription: £7.

 Starts at 6.30pm (but you need to be there much earlier to get a seat!)
 Vale Inn, Adlington Road, Bollington.
 If you order food before about 6.00pm you will get it before the event starts, otherwise you will be asked to wait until after Scibar ends at 8.00pm latest.

-Following the success of the Bollington Festival 2009 Scibar the science group developed it into a continuing group and arranged for their meetings to be held at the Vale Inn on the second Monday of each month.
+Following the success of the Bollington Festival 2009 Scibar the science group developed it into a continuing group and arranged for their meetings to be held at the Vale Inn on the second Monday of each month (but not August).

 At a Scibar, a researcher or expert – often a university Professor – delivers a short introduction to their work, the background to it and where it is going.
 This isn’t a lecture but rather a way to get the ball rolling for a discussion.
 Once the introduction is over the floor is opened to general questions and discussion.
 Any level of question is welcome.
 SciBar is open to anyone, you don’t have to be a member and there’s no charge.
 Scibar is run entirely by volunteers!